 7. Don’t have a large meal before exercising

 It’s much harder to get your body going if you’ve eaten a lot before doing any kind of exercise.
-Have a light, healthy, digestible snack, such as a banana, if you are hungry beforehand.
+Have a light, healthy, digestible snack (like a banana) if you are hungry beforehand.

 8. Wear suitable shoes

 It’s a good idea to wear flat comfortable shoes for walking, while you’ll need a proper pair of trainers for exercise such as jogging or aerobic classes.
-Choose trainers with cushioned soles – ask your local sports shop for advice on the best trainers for your exercise.
+Choose trainers with cushioned soles.
+You could ask your local sports shop for advice on the best trainers for your exercise.

 9. Drink water